 - How are the two different categories scored?

 The Celtic Knot Stations category is for stations operating from within the defined ‘Celtic areas’.
-Scoring is simply based on RSGB’s published ‘Overall UKAC’ tables which also act as a progress ladder throughout the year.
+Scoring comes directly from RSGB’s published ‘Overall UKAC’ tables which also act as a progress ladder throughout the year.
 Scores are normalized according to the positions in the results tables for individual bands.
-The RSGB tables are updated as soon as the adjudicated results appear, and we will update the Celtic Knot results a little later (we have additional work to do).
+We update the Celtic Knot tables when all the results are available for the month just finished.

 - Which bands?

 Enter the RSGB UKACs in the normal way, and we will do the rest.